 The Ultimate Bucket List for Fall in Canada

-Why You Should Get Excited About Fall In Canada
+Why You Should Get Excited About Fall in Canada

 Northern Lights Display

-You cannot visit Canada without seeing the Northern lights.
-The Great White North's most northwestern territory, the Yukon is sparsely populated, with little light pollution.
+The country's most northwestern territory, the Yukon is sparsely populated, with little light pollution.
 This makes it the perfect place for Aurora Borealis sightings.
 Regulars recommended taking in the pitch-black sky from a luxurious outdoor hot tub, but any setting will do.

 The Cranberry Plunge

-If cranberries are your favourite, you'll have the opportunity to quite literally dive into it at Muskoka Lakes Farm & Winery in Ontario.
-Experience the life of a cranberry grower by taking the Cranberry Plunge, and walking into a pool of floating cranberries.
+If cranberries are your favorite, you'll have the opportunity to quite literally dive into it at Muskoka Lakes Farm & Winery in Ontario.
+Experience the life of a cranberry grower by taking the Cranberry Plunge and walking into a pool of floating cranberries.
 You'll have time to splash around while having the most amazing photoshoot.
 You can also add a wine or wagon tour to the experience.

 Pumpkinferno